Poland–Uzbekistan relations: Modern relations

 In August 2021, during the 2021 Taliban offensive in Afghanistan, Uzbekistan helped Poland evacuate over 1,200 people, including Polish nationals, from Afghanistan.
 In September 2021, Poland donated over 250,000 COVID-19 vaccines to Uzbekistan.

+Uzbekistani students were the sixth largest group of foreign students in Poland in 2021, the seventh largest in 2022 and the eighth largest in 2023 and 2024, at the same time being the largest group from Central Asia.

 In 2023, a Polish–Uzbekistani Historical Commission was established by the Sybir Memorial Museum in Białystok, Museum of the Second World War in Gdańsk and National University of Uzbekistan in Tashkent to facilitate the research and popularization of the shared history of the two nations.